INTERVIEW BY MARKO SYRJÄLÄ

 Just like what you did for the Beatles classics on BUTCHERING THE BEATLES –album?

-It’s interesting you mentioned this.
-I finally have been able to have this long overdue conversation with my brother about the possibility of us doing a Kulick Brothers.
+Interestingly, you mentioned this.
+I finally have been able to have this long-overdue conversation with my brother about the possibility of us doing a Kulick Brothers.
 So the label that was doing Dee Snider, I mentioned about that possibility and the label guy was just like, “Have you guys really considered doing this?”
 I’m like, yeah.
 I think now we should probably consider doing it.
 So it’s in the works.

 That’s great to hear!

 That’s something that the fans have been waiting for like forever.